abhishekab5297/abhishekab5297/README.md

 # Hi there! 👋 I’m Abhishek (@abhishekab5297)

 Welcome to my GitHub profile!
-I'm a passionate developer and tech enthusiast based in Pune.
+I'm a passionate DevOps Engineer and tech enthusiast based in Pune.

 ## Interests 👀
 I'm passionate about automating software development and deployment processes, constantly striving for efficiency and reliability in DevOps.

 ## Currently Learning 🌱
-I am a DevOps enthusiast with expertise in version control, CI/CD, and configuration management.
-Proficient in tools like Git, Jenkins, Ansible, and Docker, I'm passionate about automating software development and deployment processes.
+I am a DevOps Engneer with expertise in version control, CI/CD, and configuration management.
+Proficient in tools like AWS DevOps, GitHub, Linux, Jenkins,Docker and Kubernetes I'm passionate about automating software development and deployment processes.
 My strong problem-solving and collaboration skills, coupled with a commitment to continuous learning, make me a valuable asset in fostering a DevOps culture and delivering efficient, reliable solutions.

 ## Collaboration Opportunities 💞
 I'm always open to collaborating on interesting projects.
 Whether it's contributing to open-source projects or working on creative app ideas, I'm excited to connect with fellow developers and build amazing things together.